-Teaching is generally by lectures and seminars, but you may also be involved in workshops and case-study classes.
-Most modules have two lectures per week and one seminar per fortnight.
+Teaching is generally by lectures and seminars, but you may also be involved in workshops and case-study analysis in some classes.
+Most modules have two lectures per week and one seminar per week or fortnight.
 You will have about 12 hours of taught contact time per week.
 To cope with the demands of your programme, you will need to do at least another 28 hours of private study per week.
-Group work, individual supervision (particularly in the dissertation) and focused feedback on assignments may also be used.
+Group work, individual supervision (the dissertation) and focused feedback on assignments may also be used.

 Lectures offer an overview of a topic, an explanation of difficult concepts or a discussion of key issues.
 They often require some additional reading.
-Seminars provide a forum for a closer examination of particular aspects of each module, and are an important part of the learning process.
-You will have opportunities to prepare papers and lead discussions or debates, and so develop your written and presentational skills.
+Seminars provide a forum for a closer examination of particular aspects of each module and are an important part of the learning process.
+You will have opportunities to prepare papers and lead discussions or debates, so that you develop your written and presentational skills.